NE Miata: Next-Gen Miata – What to Expect

 This 2.0-liter M Hybrid powertrain features a mild-hybrid setup and is utilized in models like the Mazda3 and CX-30 in select markets.
 And, you can get the e-Skyactiv-G 2.0 M Hybrid in the Mazda3 with a manual transmission, which is rare even among mild hybrids.

 The e-Skyactiv-G 2.0 M Hybrid engine makes around 114 kW of power and 200 Nm of torque in its current usage, or about 153 horsepower and 148 pound-feet of torque.
-It would likely see a significant rework through engine, intake, and exhaust tuning before being unleashed in the fifth-gen Miata NE.
+It would likely see a significant rework through engine, intake, and exhaust tuning before being unleashed in the more powerful and fuel-efficient fifth-gen Miata NE.

-If Mazda develops a full hybrid version based around its Skyactiv 2.0-liter engine currently powering the ND Miata, it could end up licensing hybrid technology from Toyota or jointly developing the new Miata hybrid powertrain.
+If Mazda builds a full-hybrid version based around its Skyactiv 2.0-liter engine currently powering the ND Miata, it could end up licensing hybrid technology from Toyota or jointly developing the new Miata hybrid powertrain.
 Mazda and Toyota have been jointly developing technologies for electrified vehicles for several years now, which could result in a highly efficient yet fun-to-drive NE Miata hybrid.

 What about a Miata PHEV model?

 As with a fully electric Miata, we think a plug-in hybrid Miata is highly doubtful in the near term.
-A PHEV variant would weigh substantially more than a gas-powered, hybrid, or mild-hybrid MX-5, and would go against the Miata philosophy of a lightweight roadster, and Mazda’s philosophy as a whole.
+A PHEV variant would weigh substantially more than a gas-powered, hybrid, or mild-hybrid MX-5, and would go against the Miata’s philosophy as a lightweight roadster.

 So, what displacement and power output should we expect for a next-gen NE Miata hybrid?